Occupational Hygiene Unit

 She also holds the Certificate of Operational Competence in Occupational Hygiene, awarded by the British Occupational Hygiene Society.

-Candice is a Licentiate member of BOHS, Graduate member of IOSH, member of the American Industrial Hygiene Association, Australian Institute of Occupational Hygienists and the University Chemical Safety Forum.
+Candice is a Licentiate member of BOHS, Graduate member of IOSH, member of the American Industrial Hygiene Association, Australian Institute of Occupational Hygienists, member of ISTR and the University Chemical Safety Forum.

 Health and Safety Projects Assistant

-Angharad joined the Department recently to assist with Health and Safety projetcs, concentrating on the personal emergency evacuation process (PEEPs) system.
+Angharad joined the Department recently to assist with Health and Safety projects, concentrating on the personal emergency evacuation process (PEEPs) system.